Skip to main content

 An Australian manufacturing company is approached by an Iranian wholesaler to provide stationery including pens, highlighters, and lined notebooks, for sale in an Iranian school supplies shop.
 The Australian company has heard about sanctions in relation to Iran and is worried they may not be allowed to ship the goods.
 They understand there are lists of restricted goods related to nuclear and other weapons development, and some other things, but they don’t know if this includes stationery.
 They have checked the Consolidated List, and found that the names of everyone they are dealing with in Iran do not appear.

 What the Australian company should do: The Australian company should check the Australian Sanctions Office website to identify which goods are restricted for export to Iran.
 They will notice that restricted exports for Iran relate to nuclear, missile and other weapons development, and arms and related materiel.
 In this case, stationery is not an export sanctioned good; the Iran regime does not impose blanket restrictions on the supply of goods.
 However, the Australian company still needs to consider the individuals and organisations it will be dealing with in Iran, as well as who will be using the goods, and how they will be used.
 They should seek detailed information from the Iranian wholesaler or any intermediaries, and check potential links to designated persons or entities on the Consolidated List.
 In this case, as there are no matches, there do not appear to be any restrictions on the export.
-If they are still unsure about whether the export would be allowed, they can submit a request for an in principle assessment to the Australian Sanctions Office.
+If they are still unsure about whether the export would be allowed, they can contact the Australian Sanctions Office.

 US and Other Foreign Sanctions Laws